Seeking a gift from the sea...

 Lindbergh writes at the end of the book that shells remind her that "the sea recedes and returns eternally."

-How will you "live in the moment" this holiday season?
-What books have left the greatest impact on you?
+Which books have had the greatest impact on you?